Perfect Peru - An Adventure for the Whole Family

 Peru is a whirlwind of sweeping orchid gardens, misty mountain vistas covering ancient citadels, and orange and pink textiles.
 It's also one of our favorite places to take the whole family on an adventure of a lifetime.

-Similar to our Best Base Camps on the Inca Trail trip, this 13-day itinerary offers a few unique differences that make it the perfect fit for travelers of all ages.
 Bring along all the generations in your family to enjoy a fully customized itinerary that lets Dad hit the mountain bike trails in Cusco while Mom checks the local markets or vis versa.
 Even the kids will get a kick out of paddling an authentic canoe down the Madre de Dios River in the Amazon, pointing out the creepy crawly bugs that buzz by intermittently.
 At the end of each day you’ll come together for decadent meals in the finest base camps in South America to tell stories of the jacunda you caught using a native fishing technique that morning, or the scarlet macaw you spotted on a hike in the afternoon.
 One thing’s for certain—no matter how your family enjoys Peru you’ll come home with at least one epic selfie in front of Machu Picchu with smiles all around.

 Give us a ring at

 LIMA > SACRED VALLEY OF THE INCAS > MACHU PICCHU > CUSCO > AMAZON

 Before you set your sights on the rugged peaks of southern Peru enjoy your time exploring the exciting corners of Lima.
 Hotel B, your lodging for your first two nights in Peru, is set in the bohemian district of Barranco.